DanielKPaquette/DynaMod/README.md

-# discover.medical.dyna-mods
+# DynaMods
-Unity project for displaying dynamic 3D models
+Unity project for displaying dynamic 3D models, made in a week as a PoC for fun

 ## Version
-This was made using Unity 3D version 2018.3.0f2 personal available dor download here: https://store.unity.com/download
+This was made using Unity 3D version 2018.3.0f2 personal available for download here: https://store.unity.com/download

 > Please note that Unity requires purchase of a pro license if the company makes more than 100k a year through its use.

+## Running the Executable:
+Simply download either the `Windows Executable` or `Mac Excecutable` folder and run either the `.exe` or `.app`

 ## Opening and using the project
 To open the project simply clone this repo and download unity